PrunaAI/pruna/README.md

 [![Contributors](https://contrib.rocks/image?repo=PrunaAI/pruna)](https://github.com/PrunaAI/pruna/graphs/contributors)

-Contributors are displayed in a random order to avoid any perceived ranking.

 ## <img src="./docs/assets/images/pruna_emotional.png" alt="Pruna Emotional" width=20></img> Citation

 If you use Pruna in your research, feel free to cite the project! 💜